 Students must submit a copy of their Police Information Check with vulnerable sector to the Faculty of Nursing.
 Students need to keep their Police Information Check and present it to clinical agencies upon their request.
 Police Information Checks are considered valid for 90 days, so additional checks may need to be acquired throughout the program.

-Students enrolled in Nursing 510, 570, and 580 may also be required to obtain a Child Intervention Record Check (Child Welfare Check).
+Students enrolled in Nursing 515, 575, and 585 are also required to obtain a Child Intervention Record Check (Child Welfare Check).
 These are obtained from Child and Family Services Authority offices, and specific information may be obtained at the Undergraduate Nursing Office located on the 4th floor of the Edmonton Clinic Health Academy (ECHA).

 6. Professional Ethics/Code of Student Behaviour: